Ready to migrate your WordPress site to another host? Great! Just don’t mess it up.

 Downtime

 Every minute your site is down is a minute you’re not making sales or capturing leads.
-Minimize your downtime by moving your site to a new host while leaving the current host active.
+Minimize downtime by moving your site to a new host while leaving the current host active.
 Test the site on a new host using a temporary domain.
 Once you’ve worked out all the bugs, it’s time to make the new site live.
 Update your DNS records to point to the new host.

 DNS changes can take up to 24 to 48 hours to propagate, but it’s often much faster than that.
 Make sure to update your domain’s TTL before the migration to help your DNS update as quickly as possible.